fizzed/stork/README.md

 On success, the target/ directory will also contain the final assembly tarball.
 This tarball is ready for distribution or deployment using stork-fabric-deploy.

-## The Stork Launcher

-Utility for generating native launchers for Java-based applications across Windows, Linux, Mac OSX, and many other UNIX-like systems (any NIX with a JVM and bourne shell support).

-You simply create a YAML-based config file (that you can check-in to source control) and then you compile/generate it into one or more launchers.
-These launchers can then be distributed with your final tarball/assembly/package so that your app looks like a native compiled executable.

-### Development workflow

-Use it via one of the build tool plugins or simply call "stork-generate" from the command-line version.
-Simply include Stork as part of your build workflow to generate the launcher scripts while you also compile your JVM bytecode classes.

-### Features

- * Create launchers for one or more CONSOLE or DAEMON applications that will be included in your assembly.
-Launchers feel like a natively compiled app.

- * Console and daemon launchers are supported across all popular operating systems:

-    * Windows XP+ (32-bit and 64-bit)
-    * Linux (32-bit and 64-bit)
-    * Mac OSX (32-bit and 64-bit)
-    * FreeBSD
-    * OpenBSD

- * Intelligent & automatic JVM detection (e.g. no need to have JAVA_HOME set)

- * Carefully researched, tested, and optimized daemonizing methods for each OS:

-    * Windows daemons installed as a service (32 and/or 64-bit daemons supported)
-    * Linux/UNIX daemons use NOHUP, detach TTY properly, and do NOT spawn any sort of annoying helper/controller process
-    * Mac OSX daemons integrate seamlessly with launchctl
-    * All daemons can easily be run in non-daemon mode
-    * All companion helper scripts are included to get the daemon to start at boot

- * Configurable methods supported for verifying a daemon started -- including useful debug output (e.g. if daemon fails to start, tail the log so the error is printed if an error is encountered).

- * Supports fixed or percentage-based min/max memory at JVM startup

- * Supports launching apps with retaining the working dir of the shell or setting the working directory to the home of app.

- * Sets the working directory of the app without annoyingly changing the working directory of the shell that launched the app (even on Windows).

- * Command-line arguments are seamlessly passed thru to underlying Java app

- * Runtime debugging using simple LAUNCHER_DEBUG=1 env var before executing binary to see what's going on (e.g. how is the JVM found?)

- * Support for symlinking detected JVM as application name so that Linux/UNIX commands such as TOP/PS make identifying application easier.

-### Sample Launcher Config

-    # Name of application (make sure it has no spaces)
-    name: "hello-console"

-    # Domain of application (e.g. your organization such as com.example)
-    domain: "co.fizzed.stork.sample"

-    # Display name of application (can have spaces)
-    display_name: "Hello Console App"

-    short_description: "Demo console app"

-    long_description: "Demo of console app for mfizz jtools launcher"

-    # Type of launcher (CONSOLE or DAEMON)
-    type: CONSOLE

-    # Java class to run
-    main_class: "co.fizzed.stork.sample.HelloConsole"

-    # Platform launchers to generate (WINDOWS, LINUX, MAC_OSX)
-    # Linux launcher is suitable for Bourne shells (e.g. Linux/BSD)
-    platforms: [ WINDOWS, LINUX, MAC_OSX ]

-    # Working directory for app
-    #  RETAIN will not change the working directory
-    #  APP_HOME will change the working directory to the home of the app
-    #    (where it was intalled) before running the main class
-    working_dir_mode: RETAIN

-    # Arguments for application (as though user typed them on command-line)
-    # These will be added immediately after the main class part of java command
-    #app_args: "-c config.yml"

-    # Arguments to use with the java command (e.g. way to pass -D arguments)
-    #java_args: "-Dtest=foo"

-    # Minimum version of java required (system will be searched for acceptable jvm)
-    min_java_version: "1.6"

-    # Min/max fixed memory (measured in MB)
-    min_java_memory: 30
-    max_java_memory: 256

-    # Min/max memory by percentage of system
-    #min_java_memory_pct: 10
-    #max_java_memory_pct: 20

-    # Try to create a symbolic link to java executable in <app_home>/run with
-    # the name of "<app_name>-java" so that commands like "ps" will make it
-    # easier to find your app
-    symlink_java: true

 ## License